 Furthermore, the central bank is confident that inflation will remain in the target zone, adding more impetus to the bearish bias.

-Due to the rate cut, the Kiwi has been on a downward spiral, proving the strength of the major resistance level at 0.63790.
-Conversely, the major support is at 0.58498.
+The Kiwi has been on a notable downward spiral, proving the strength of the major resistance level at 0.63790.
+While lingering around 0.58498, another considerable support target is nearby at 0.57736.

 Long-term outlook: bearish.

-The central bank's latest dovish stance (where it cut the interest rate) firmly puts the Kiwi in a 'bearish bracket.'
+A 50 bps rate cut is predicted for the meeting on Tuesday.
 They also revised the OCR rates lower and signalled steady winnings in the inflation battle.

 Canadian dollar (CAD)